Tuesday, December 10, 2013

 I remember picturing him alone in the field, unleashing his rage upon the dead crops.

-I remember her telling me that it was bad and that I should pray.
+I remember her telling me that it was really bad and to just pray.

-I remember you going to stay with him as you watched his lips turn blue.
+I remember you called again to tell me you went to stay with him and watched his lips turn blue.

 I remember the tremors in your voice.

-I remember trying to say something reassuring, but I think it came off as insensitive.
+I remember trying to say something reassuring, but it probably came off as insensitive.

 I remember the grilled cheese sandwich.